twotwentyseven/handbook/getting-started.md

 ## Our Onboarding Process

 twotwentyseven has grown a lot over the past couple of years which has meant welcoming many new team members.
 Our processes have grown and changed as a result and we hope you find your onboarding both welcoming and supportive.
 If you ever have any feedback, don't hold on it!
-Get in touch with your team lead, Nathan or Eric at any point if there's ever anything we can be doing better.
+Get in touch with your team lead, Nathan or Poppy at any point if there's ever anything we can be doing better.

 ## Before You Arrive